Architecture

 - 1User opens Schema Discovery in the frontend

-- 2Frontend calls Python app → app queries INFORMATION_SCHEMA
+- 2Frontend calls Python app → app queries INFORMATION_SCHEMA (tables, columns, FK constraints)

-- 6Engine writes 64-byte record + 1536-float vector to persistent volume
+- 7Engine writes 64-byte records + 1536-float vectors to persistent volume

 Natural language query